 Record payment against a purchase invoice

-When you make a payment to a supplier, to help you keep track of outstanding values, you need to record this against the relevant invoice.
-In Sage One Accounting, you can record the payment from within the relevant invoice.
+When you make a payment to a supplier, to help you keep track of outstanding values, you need to record this payment against the relevant invoice.
 You can also create a remittance advice, which you can send to your suppliers so they know which invoice you’re paying.

 You can also record a payment against an invoice from an individual supplier’s contact record, or the Supplier Payment option.
 These options are particularly useful if you want to pay multiple invoices for the same supplier at the same time, or want to record a small discount to offset the payment.
 If you overpay a supplier, you can also record the remaining amount as a payment on account using this option.

-- 1. Purchases > Purchase Invoices > click the invoice you want to record a payment against.
+- 2. Click the invoice you want to record a payment against.

-- 2. Record Payment > enter the following information:
+- 3. Click Record Payment, then enter the following information:

 |Amount Paid *||Enter the amount you want to pay against this invoice.|